 Chambers may collect personal information:

-- when you provide it to us by visiting our website (http://www.radcliffechambers.com/); joining our mailing list(s); attending our events; or corresponding with us by telephone, email or otherwise;
+- when you provide it to us by visiting our website (https://www.radcliffechambers.com/); joining our mailing list(s); registering for or attending our events or webinars; registering for our webinars; or corresponding with us by telephone, email or otherwise;

 - from publicly accessible sources, e.g. LinkedIn, Twitter etc;